-To order or inquire about this service, please contact the OSF Service Desk.
+To order or inquire about this service, please contact the OMES Service Desk.

 Maintenance windows are used only when needed for planned changes that have gone through the ITS Change Management Process.
 In addition to the Standard ITS Maintenance Windows, site-specific and service-specific changes may be coordinated with customers at non-standard times.

 The current planned maintenance window is bi-weekly on Tuesday nights from 7-10 p.m.